If you’re a trainee or early career teacher, you know how important it is to build your confidence and skills.

 How to sign up

-If you’re a primary trainee or early career teacher and want to take part in this study, it’s simple to get involved.
+If you’re a trainee or early career teacher in a UK primary or secondary school and want to take part in this study, it’s simple to get involved.
 If you’re a school or trust, multiple teachers can also take part.
 Sign up today, or email [email protected] to find out more.